For a FREE personal injury consultation Call 1-800-RUTBERG

 Head of Firm

-Dutchess County Bar Association (Past Judiciary Committee Member, 2004-05, Continuing Legal Education Speaker); Sullivan County Bar Association; Oneida County Bar Association; Orange County Bar Association; Ulster County Bar Association; New York State Bar Association; Mid-Hudson Women’s Bar Association; American Association for Justice (Brain Injury and Nursing Home Litigation Groups); New York State Trial Lawyers Association; American Board of Trial Advocates; Super Lawyers (2008-2017)
+Dutchess County Bar Association (Past Judiciary Committee Member, 2004-05, Continuing Legal Education Speaker); Sullivan County Bar Association; Oneida County Bar Association; Orange County Bar Association; Ulster County Bar Association; New York State Bar Association; Mid-Hudson Women’s Bar Association; American Association for Justice (Brain Injury and Nursing Home Litigation Groups); New York State Trial Lawyers Association; American Board of Trial Advocates; Super Lawyers (2008-present)

 New York, 1979; U.S. District Court, Eastern and Southern Districts of NY, 1979; Northern District of New York, 1996; U.S. District Court, District of Connecticut, 2001; Supreme Court of the United States, 2008